getsentry/sentry.engineering/data/blog/keeping-up-with-the-python-ecosystem.md

 ## The Setup

 Each of our integrations comes with its own test suite.
-We use the delightful [tox](https://tox.wiki) for managing our test matrix, which is stored in a [big `tox.ini` file](https://github.com/getsentry/sentry-python/blob/master/tox.ini).
+We use the delightful [tox](https://tox.wiki) for managing our test matrix, which is stored in a [big `tox.ini` file](https://github.com/getsentry/sentry-python/blob/master/tox.ini). tox allows you to define multiple targets to test, and they all get their own virtualenv with their own dependencies.
+You can also have multiple targets for testing on multiple Python versions.

-The `envlist` part which defines all test targets used to look something like this for two of our integrations (Spark and Starlette):
+All in all, tox fits our use case perfectly, and we've been using it for a while.
+To illustrate, the `envlist` part, which defines all test targets, used to look something like this for two of our integrations (Spark and Starlette):

 ```ini
 # Spark